The handlebody group is a virtual duality group: A combinatorial model of a classifying space for the handlebody group

-\begin{proof} Local finiteness of the stratification is clear from \cref{lemma:wolpert}.
+\begin{proof}The proof is the same in both cases.
+Local finiteness of the stratification is clear from \cref{lemma:wolpert}.
 Let us describe the closures of strata.
 Take $D \in \RGB(V)$, and suppose that $D$ cuts $V$ into genus zero handlebodies $V_1,\dots,V_s$, each with some marked discs and points on its boundary.
 If $D$ consists of $k$ discs, then the group $\R^k$ acts on the cartesian product $\prod_{i=1}^s \TT(\partial V_i)$ by shifting the twist parameters along each disc in $D$.
 More precisely, each disc in $D$ corresponds to two distinct marked boundary discs among the handlebodies $V_1,\dots,V_s$, and $x \in \R$ acts by shifting the twist parameter on one of these discs by a factor $x$, and the other disc by a factor $-x$.
 The closure of the stratum corresponding to $D$ is then naturally identified with the subspace of

 defined by imposing the evident conditions on the lengths of boundary components: \begin{enumerate} \item Boundary components corresponding to red (resp.\ blue) discs have length $\eps$ (resp.~$\eps'$). \item Boundary components of the original handlebody $V$ have lengths as prescribed by the fixed length vector $\mathbf b$ appearing in the definition of $\Y(V)$. \item Boundary components corresponding to green discs have length in the interval $[\eps,\eps']$, and the two boundary components corresponding to each green disc have the same length. \end{enumerate} From this description it is not hard to see (using Fenchel--Nielsen coordinates) that the closure of the stratum is a smooth manifold-with-corners, that the stratum itself is precisely the interior of the manifold, and that the interior is diffeomorphic to a ball.
-In particular the closure is contractible, and the inclusion of the boundary is a cofibration.
-Note that for any poset $\mathsf P$, the geometric realizations of $\mathsf P$ and $\mathsf P^\textnormal{op}$ are homotopy equivalent. \end{proof}
+In particular the closure is contractible, and the inclusion of the boundary is a cofibration. \end{proof}